anou/iftheme/languages/README.txt

  * INSTRUCTION FOR THEME TRANSLATION
  */

-- use the default.pot file for translation in your language
+- use the xx_XX.pot file for translation in your language
 - open with poedit for example
 - translate all strings
-- save your changes into a file (save as) named : LANG_CODE.po (find the LANG_CODE here : http://codex.wordpress.org/WordPress_in_Your_Language)
+- save your changes into a file (save as) named : lang_CODE.po (ex.: fr_FR.po) (find the LANG_CODE here : http://codex.wordpress.org/WordPress_in_Your_Language)
 - put it in the theme languages folder